“Character is destiny.”

 One of Elgar’s most personally profound and enduring traits was his Roman Catholic faith.
 The failure to appreciate this insight makes is impossible to fully understand his music and motivations.
 Even so, revisionists go to great lengths to minimize Elgar’s faith ostensibly to make him and his music more palatable to Anglican, and later secular audiences.
 They would do just as well to describe the North Pole as a tropical island paradise.
-To imagine the composer of such epic Christian works as King Olaf, The Life of Life (Lux Christi), The Dream Gerontius, The Apostles, and The Kingdom was a closet atheist or agnostic ventures wildly beyond the absurd.
+To imagine the composer of such epic Christian works as King Olaf, The Light of Life (Lux Christi), The Dream Gerontius, The Apostles, and The Kingdom was a closet atheist or agnostic ventures wildly beyond the absurd.
 His sister, Ellen Agnes, was profoundly influenced by this faith, becoming a Dominican Nun in 1902 and later a prioress.
 For the bulk of his major works Elgar’s Roman Catholicism was his modus operandi, the very heart of his artistic motivations.
 He made this abundantly plain in a letter to August Jaeger when he said of Gerontius, “I’ve written it out of my insidest inside.”
 Based on a poem by Cardinal John Henry Newman, the oratorio Gerontius depicts an old man who makes a passionate declaration of his Christian faith before dying and being escorted by a Guardian Angel to his Judgment and fall into Purgatory.
 Elgar closely identified with Gerontius:

 I imagine Gerontius to be a man like us, not a Priest or a Saint, but a sinner… now brought to book.
 Therefore I’ve not filled his part with Church tunes & rubbish but a good, healthy full-blooded romantic, remembered worldliness, so to speak…If he’d been a priest he wd. have sung or said as a climax but as he represents ME when ill he doesn’t – he remembers his little Churchy prayer music in little snatches.